DeMarco Murray: 2013 season

-In a Week 3 31–7 victory over the St. Louis Rams, Murray recorded a season-high 175 yards on 26 carries and three receptions for 28 yards.
+During a Week 3 31–7 victory over the St. Louis Rams, Murray recorded a season-high 175 yards on 26 carries and three receptions for 28 yards.
 This marked the second time in as many games that he ran for over 175 yards against the Rams.

 During Week 6 game against the Washington Redskins, Murray suffered a sprained MCL and missed the next two games.
 Rookie Joseph Randle took Murray's place because second-string running back Lance Dunbar was also battling an injury of his own.

 Returning from injury in Week 9, Murray was limited with four carries for 31 yards as the Dallas coaching staff abandoned the running game with 51 passing plays to 10 rushing plays in a 27–23 victory over the Minnesota Vikings.
 Although he did not have many opportunities in this game, Murray would improve as 61% of his rushing yards came from the second half of the season.
 During Week 13 against the Oakland Raiders, he ran for 63 yards and a career-high three touchdowns in the 31–24 victory.
-During Week 16 against the Redskins, Murray scored a ten-yard receiving touchdown from Tony Romo late in the fourth quarter to help give the Cowboys the game-winning points in the narrow 24–23 victory.
+Three weeks later against the Redskins, Murray scored a ten-yard receiving touchdown from Tony Romo late in the fourth quarter to help give the Cowboys the game-winning points in the narrow 24–23 victory.

-After the last game of the season, Murray was fined $21,000 for violating the crown-of-the-helmet rule on a collision with Philadelphia Eagles' defensive lineman Damion Square.
+After the final game of the season, Murray was fined $21,000 for violating the crown-of-the-helmet rule on a collision with Philadelphia Eagles' defensive lineman Damion Square.

 Murray finished the 2013 season ranked 11th in total yards from scrimmage with 1,471 while missing two games due to injury.
 He had 217 carries for 1,121 yards and nine touchdowns, all career highs and ranking tied for 17th, tenth, and tied for sixth, respectively among running backs.
 Murray's 5.2 yards per attempt was the most in the league among players with 150 or more attempts.
 He also recorded 53 catches for 350 yards and a touchdown, ranking 11th, 14th, and tied for 16th among running backs.

 Murray replaced Frank Gore in the 2014 Pro Bowl after Gore got injured during the NFC Championship against the Seattle Seahawks.
 This marked Murray's first Pro Bowl nomination.
-He had four rushes for 25 yards and caught four passes for another 37 yards as he scored the eventual game-winning touchdown on a 20-yard reception from quarterback Alex Smith to give Team Rice the 22–21 victory.
+He had four rushes for 25 yards and caught four passes for another 37 yards as he scored the eventual game-winning touchdown on a 20-yard reception from quarterback Alex Smith to give Team Rice a narrow 22–21 victory.
 Murray was ranked 87th by his fellow players on the NFL Top 100 Players of 2014.